FixIssue/FixCode/README.md

 # What does this do?

-The primary goal of this plugin is to **disable** the original `Fix Issue` button, as it has side effects, like [revoking your certificates and with it all its provisioning profiles](https://raw.githubusercontent.com/fastlane/sigh/master/assets/SignErrors.png).
+The primary goal of this plugin is to **disable** the original `Fix Issue` button, as it has side effects, like sometimes [revoking your certificates and with it all its provisioning profiles](https://raw.githubusercontent.com/fastlane/sigh/master/assets/SignErrors.png).

 This is especially a big problem when working in a bigger team: Someone clicks the `Fix Issue` button and revokes the other profiles.
 This includes Enterprise profiles, resulting in breaking the app on all devices it's installed on.

-This Xcode plugin will deactivate the button and replace it with an emoji (and therefore much friendlier) button.
+This Xcode plugin will deactivate the button and replace it with emojis.
 The button will open the [official code signing guide](https://github.com/fastlane/fastlane/blob/master/docs/CodeSigning.md).

 You might ask yourself, why the button doesn't just run [sigh](https://github.com/fastlane/sigh) or [cert](https://github.com/fastlane/cert): Check out the [blog post about developer tools by Felix Krause](https://krausefx.com/blog/ios-tools) for more information about how developer tools should be transparent and show you what they do.

 <img src="FixIssueButton2.jpg" alt="Fix Issue" width="500" />

 # Thanks

-Special thanks to Apple Inc for providing the initial "Fix Issue" functionality.
-Without it, this project wouldn't be possible.

 - The code was implemented by [@neonacho](https://twitter.com/neonacho)
 - [@KrauseFx](https://twitter.com/KrauseFx) was also there, providing drinks while [@neonacho](https://twitter.com/neonacho) did the actual work.